 OCPC is a relatively new renewable energy cooperative.
-As of the date of this Offering Memorandum, its Board has authorized the General Manager to pursue a number of different Projects in various locations in Oregon, and OCPC has brought eleven projects to the operational stage of development, and has two more under construction in July 2020.
+As of the date of this Offering Memorandum, its Board has authorized the General Manager to pursue a number of different Projects in various locations in Oregon, and OCPC has brought sixteen projects to the operational stage of development, and has five more under construction or ready for construction.

-5. Membership in OCPC
+11. Membership in OCPC